Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 ## Grafana

-Grafana needs to be installed and configured to display the data availabe in Prometheus.
+Grafana needs to be installed and configured to display the data available in Prometheus.
 For more information how to install Grafana refer to the [Installation Guide](http://docs.grafana.org/installation).

 ### Guided configuration